Lei Lei Maw

-Lei Lei Maw (လဲ့လဲ့မော်; also spelt Lae Lae Maw) is a Burmese politician and a medical doctor who served as Chief Minister of Tanintharyi Region and Taninthayi Region Parliament MP for Thayetchaung Township Constituency No. 1.
+Lei Lei Maw (လဲ့လဲ့မော်; also spelt Lae Lae Maw; born 1965) is a Burmese politician and a medical doctor who served as Chief Minister of Tanintharyi Region and Taninthayi Region Parliament MP for Thayetchaung Township Constituency No. 1.
 She was removed from her chief minister position for corruption on 11 March 2019.
 She is one of only two women chief ministers appointed by President Htin Kyaw.
 People called her Jayalalitha of Myanmar.

 Lei Lei Maw is the first chief minister to be charged with corruption since the NLD government, led by Aung San Suu Kyi, took power in 2016.

 Early life

 Lei Lei Maw was born in 1965 in Thayetchaung, Taninthayi Division, Burma.
 She is an ethnic Karen-Bamar, and practicing Christian.
 She worked as a medical doctor for 25 years and has delivered free health care in remote villages.

 Political career

 Lei Lei Maw joined the NLD party in 2012, quickly becoming a member of the central executive committee of NLD.
 After taking office as an MP for Thayetchaung Township, she said she would work to develop the region and solve land disputes.

-After taking the office, she has launched a sweeping review of oil palm plantations and has tried to ensure the sustainable development of tourism in the Myeik Archipelago.
+After taking the office, she has launched a review of oil palm plantations and tried to ensure the sustainable development of tourism in the Myeik Archipelago.